86-851 86821628

 -Avoid engaging percussion with a stuck drill string

-6. Male end broken at face
+6. Male end broken at the face

 Probable causes: